krakenjs/krakenjs.github.io/_includes/docs/gettingstarted.md

 This JSON file contains key value pairs that are loaded at runtime.
 The advantage of this is that all your application configuration is in a single, well-known place; and you can swap it out without having to touch a single line of code.

 This config file is also where you can define middleware and specify it's load-order.
-To find out more about, check out [meddleware](https://github.com/krakenjs/meddleware).
+To find out more, check out [meddleware](https://github.com/krakenjs/meddleware).